 The loop and eye system are made from an alloy designed to avoid corrosion.
 Corrosion leads to rust, which leads to frayed laces.
 With these wading boots, not a problem!

-The rubber soles are flexible, durable, and offer a superb grip too!
+The rubber soles are flexible, durable, and offer a superb grip too, plus the shock-absorbing EVA midsole ensures all-day comfort.
+You get all of this for a very reasonable price too!

-These are really great boots that offer pretty much the same as some of the big-name players for the money.
-I’ve got no real complaints!
+These are really great boots that provide everything you would expect from a quality wading boot and for a very reasonable price too!
+I’ve got no complaints!
 Get a pair of these, and you won’t be disappointed!

 If you’ve seen the rods, you’ll know that Orvis’s clearwater range focuses on affordability without sacrificing quality.
-These boots are an excellent case study for that philosophy.
+These boots are an excellent example of that philosophy.

 The upper is entirely made of synthetic leather, and Orvis has been kind enough to include drain holes (but these could be a little more prominent if I’m critical).